-10 Ways to Make Sure Your Home Is Winter-Ready
+10 Steps to Make Sure Your Home Is Ready for Winter

 1. Insulate pipes

 Any exposed pipe that runs along a wall or is in an unheated area (a basement or a crawl space, for example) is a potential hazard.
 The water inside can freeze and cause the pipe to burst when temperatures drop below 32 degrees Fahrenheit.
 "It's easy to protect them with pipe insulation.
 Get it at the hardware store—it looks like a giant piece of spaghetti with a slit," says Lou Manfredini, the host of HouseSmarts.
 "Cut it to fit the length of the pipe, wrap it around, then secure with duct tape if needed."

 Scan your property for branches growing over the house, garage, driveway, or power lines.
 During a storm, those could come down and cause major damage.
 Branches rubbing together can also lead to breakage.
 Look for signs of dead limbs, too: dead leaves that remain attached after the rest of the tree has shed, many smooth areas that are missing bark, or spots where mushrooms have sprouted.
 If you see anything suspicious, call an arborist for an evaluation.

 3. Clean out gutters

 If they're clogged with leaves, the debris can freeze into a big, icy mass, which could get under shingles and damage the roof.
 Get a tall ladder and work gloves, and scoop out the debris so water can drain.
 "Make sure you're comfortable on a ladder and have a buddy with you to help support it," says Manfredini.
 A leaf blower can speed things up, but you may still need to use your hands to finish the job.
 Prefer to call in a handyman?
 The service typically takes about two hours.